[Jun/Jul ’26 added!] Baseball fans: Capital One once again has great seats for 5,000 miles each

 a group of people in a stadium

-Screen shot from SeatGeek.com of the view from Dodger Stadium Field Box 24 — where you can sit for 5,000 miles per ticket.
+Screenshot from SeatGeek.com of the view from Dodger Stadium Field Box 24 — where you can sit for 5,000 miles per ticket.

 The Deal

-• Capital One Entertainment is offering cardholder exclusive tickets to baseball games in April and May, with four seats available at 5,000 miles per seat (in excellent locations) for most of the games I checked
+• Capital One Entertainment is offering cardholders exclusive tickets to baseball games in April and May, with four seats available at 5,000 miles per seat (in excellent locations) for most of the games I checked

 • Direct link to Capital One Entertainment